William Contreras Player Props: Brewers vs. Tigers

 William Contreras At The Plate

-- Contreras has reached base via a hit in 15 games this year (of 17 played), and had multiple hits in three of those games.

-- In 17 games played this season, he has not hit a home run.
+- He has homered in one of 18 games, and in 1.4% of his plate appearances.

-- Contreras has driven in a run in three games this year (17.6%), including one multiple-RBI game.
+- Contreras has driven in a run in four games this year (22.2%), including one multiple-RBI game.

-- He has scored in four games this season (23.5%), but has had no multi-run games.
+- He has scored in five of 18 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.